Macarenamart/Beebloom/README.md

 https://beebloom.vercel.app

+Note: The backend is not deployed in production.
+The project can be fully tested by running the backend locally.

 ### Drone-Assisted Pollination Management Platform

 > Full-Stack web application designed to manage and optimize pollination operations through geospatial visualization and structured data workflows.